 This causes problems because a one size fits all approach to training doesn’t work.

-Imagine you run a restaurant and you deliver a great product but your customer service scores are ordinary or poor, and you decide you need to do something to improve them.
+Imagine you run a restaurant and you deliver a great product but your online customer service scores are ordinary or poor.
+You decide to run a customer experience training program to fix the problems.

 Why training by itself doesn't work